NativeScript/docs-v7/docs/tooling/debugging/debugging.md

 ## Known Issues and Limitations

-- **[iOS]** The Chrome DevTools Inspector url is different after each application restart while running a debug session.
+- **[iOS]** The Chrome DevTools Inspector URL is different after each application restart while running a debug session.
 You have to manually update it in the address bar each time.